site24x7/plugins/mysql/README.md

 		13.Seconds behind master-Seconds Behind Master is the difference in seconds between the slave’s clock time and the timestamp of the query, when it was recorded in the master’s binary log.
 		14.Skip counter-Skip Counter denotes the number of events from the source that a replica server should skip.

+#### Observability metrics

+		1.Average wait time-Avg Wait Time (ms) tracks the average wait time across all wait events in MySQL, measured in milliseconds.
+This helps identify I/O bottlenecks, lock contention problems, and overall database performance health.
+		2.Total errors-Total Errors provides the cumulative count of SQL errors across all executed queries.
+This metric is critical for monitoring application health, detecting syntax errors or permission issues, and tracking database error trends over time.
+		3.Total warnings-Total Warnings displays the cumulative count of SQL warnings across all executed queries.
+This tracks non-critical issues that don't stop query execution but may indicate potential problems like data type mismatches, deprecated SQL syntax usage, or data truncation issues.
+		4.Total sequential scans-Total Sequential Scans shows the total count of all sequential (full table) scans across all user tables.
+Higher values indicate more unindexed queries and help monitor overall index usage efficiency.
+		5.Total index scans-Total Index Scans displays the total count of all index-based scans across all user tables.
+This indicates queries using indexes for data retrieval and helps measure index utilization effectiveness.
+		6.Sequential percentage-Sequential Percentage shows the percentage of table reads that are sequential scans without indexes.
+Lower values are better, with < 10% being excellent, 10-30% good, and > 50% indicating poor optimization requiring immediate attention.
+		7.Index percentage-Index Percentage displays the percentage of table reads that use indexes.
+Higher values are better, with > 90% being excellent, 70-90% good, and < 50% indicating poor optimization requiring improvement.
+		8.Top tables by sequential scans-Top Tables Sequential Scans lists the top 10 tables with the most sequential (full table) scans, showing actual table names (database.table format), scan counts, and total wait time in seconds.
+This helps identify which tables need indexes most urgently for query optimization.

 _The pymysql source can be found [here](https://github.com/PyMySQL/PyMySQL/tree/main)._